Pipes of War

 ‘You might have it and not know it!’ he shouted angrily.
 ‘You could pass it on to anyone!
 And even if you don’t, you’ll still be spreading around your germs!
 Now wash your hands!’

 ‘Hey, leave him alone freak!’ came a voice from behind.
-Chad’s friend – who had been struggling to finish at the urinal while all this was going on – ran forward and took a swung at the man.
+Chad’s friend – who had been struggling to finish at the urinal while all this was going on – ran forward and took a swing at the man.
 Little did he know, the masked man was actually an expert in several martial arts.
-He dodged the swinging arm and threw his own punch in the kid’s face, knocking him back down onto to the floor.
+He dodged the swinging arm and threw his own punch at the kid’s face, knocking him back down onto to the floor.

 ‘Or I’ll…’ but the man was interrupted by the sound of ringing.
 It was coming from his pocket.
 ‘Aww man, not now.’